Package 'msmbayes'

 par

 "time".
 Defined as 1/q.
-This can be interpreted as the mean time to the next transition to state $s$ for people in state $r$ (from the point of view of someone observing one person at a time, and switching to observing a different person if a competing transition happens).
+This can be interpreted as the mean time to the next transition to state ss for people in state rr (from the point of view of someone observing one person at a time, and switching to observing a different person if a competing transition happens).
+The same format as logq and q with two indices.

 mean